ldynia/archcolider/4.ADRs/003 Tracing and Monitoring Sytem.md

 ## Decision

-Even thought ELK stack or Graphana are the cheapest option for FoodFarmacy to go with, We decided to choose DataDog, because it requires minimal integration and does not required maintainenc -contrarry to ELK Stack or Graphana.
-The convinience of all-in-one alerting and monitoring tool for $15 USD per month is just to difficult to argue with.
+Even thought ELK stack or Graphana are the cheapest option for FoodFarmacy to go with, We decided to choose DataDog, because it requires minimal integration and does not require maintenance -contrarry to ELK Stack or Graphana.
+The convenience of all-in-one alerting and monitoring tool for $15 USD per month is just too difficult to argue with.

 ## Consequences

+We will have to spend $15 USD and the price might increase in future unlikely it will be significant increase.